 The burning question…is whether the American people will accept the gifts of events; whether they will rise as lifts their soaring destiny; …or whether…the American people, doubting their mission, will question Fate, prove apostate to the spirit of their race, and halt the ceaseless march of free institutions.

 Within Beveridge’s mind rang critics who noted the incongruity of embracing “free institutions” while ruling foreign people.
 To this, Beveridge gave a ready, if unconvincing, answer.
 “The opposition tells us,” he began, “we ought not rule a people without their consent.”
 But, he said, this applied “only to those who are capable of self-government.”
 Giving the Filipinos independence, he joked, “would be like giving a razor to a babe and telling it to shave itself.”
-Having sloughed off his critics, Beveridge further justified American rule over the Philippines in less idealistic terms, claiming that it would provide the United States with the foreign markets it allegedly needed for its surplus goods.
+Having sloughed off his critics, Beveridge further justified American rule over the Philippines in less idealistic terms, claiming that it would provide the United States with the foreign markets it allegedly needed for its alleged surplus goods.

-But it was to the alleged duty to rule the Filipinos for their own good that the imperialists most self-righteously clung.
+But it was to the supposed duty to rule the Filipinos for their own good that the imperialists most self-righteously clung.
 America could not give independence to the Philippines, Beveridge said, because “We cannot retreat from any soil where Providence has unfurled our banner.
 It is ours to save that soil, for liberty and civilization.”
 Imperialism was, the interventionists cynically claimed, the moral thing to do.

 To Americans concerned with preserving honor and tradition, the arguments for ruling the Philippines were morally vacant.
 Two months after Beveridge’s speech, the Anti-Imperialist League was formed to serve as an engine of opposition to the interventionists.
 Member of the anti-imperialist movement, wrote historian Robert Beisner, “were members of the old upper-middle and upper classes, conservative in social outlook… They took for granted that they could speak for the American conscience.”
 Funding for the League came from prominent businessmen, including steel magnate Andrew Carnegie who at one point offered to buy the Philippines for $20 million.
 The League’s president, George Boutwell, was a longtime Republican politician who departed from the imperialist progressives within his own party.
 Boutwell asked, “Is it wise and just for us, as a nation, to make war for the seizure and government of distant lands, occupied by millions of inhabitants who are alien to us in every aspect of life, except that we are together members of the same human family?”